 For directions to the airport from a specific location, go to LAX Terminal Maps.
 Once there, click on the Directions from LAX link to access an interactive map.
 Utilize the Use Address option on the map (both for origin and destination), and input the address from which you are departing.
 For LAX's address, in the destination section input 1 World Way (street address), Los Angeles (city), CA (state), and 90045 (zip code).
 Then hit Calculate Directions (after selecting the route type and display options) to receive your directions.

-LAX's economy-rate perimeter Parking Lot C is very close to the airport.
-Lot C is located at 96th Street and Sepulveda Boulevard.
-The LAX website interactive map will give you directions if you input these cross streets in the street address destination field (along with Los Angeles as the city and CA as the state).
-Please be aware Parking Lot C does not take reservations.
-When you park in Lot C, free shuttle buses that operate around the clock (on 12-15 minute intervals) will take you directly to your terminal.
+LAX's economy-rate perimeter Parking Economy Lot E is very close to the airport.
+Economy Lot E is located at 5455 West 111th Street, Los Angeles, CA. The LAX website interactive map will give you directions if you input these cross streets in the street address destination field (along with Los Angeles as the city and CA as the state).
+Please be aware Parking Economy Lot E does not take reservations.
+When you park in Economy Lot E, free shuttle buses that operate around the clock (on 12-15 minute intervals) will take you directly to your terminal.
 Travelers wishing to use covered parking for their vehicles at the airport can find such parking in the structures across from the terminals in LAX's Central Terminal Area.

 Go to Getting Around LAX and click on the Directions from LAX link.
 The LAX address information already will be input in the origin section.
 For all of the other airport destinations, keep the first destination tab on Use Address, and then input the following: